Propylhexedrine: International control

 Propylhexedrine was placed under international control by the Convention on Psychotropic Substances in 1985.
 This action was reversed in 1991.

 Australia

 Propylhexedrine is an S4 substance in Australia.

 Brazil

 Propylhexedrine is a Class B1 substance in Brazil.

 Canada

-Propylhexedrine was long reported to be a Schedule V substance in Canada.
+Propylhexedrine was formerly a Schedule V substance in Canada.
 In 2022, this status changed and propylhexedrine has since been removed from control under the Controlled Drugs and Substances Act.

 Germany

 Propylhexedrine is regulated as a prescription medicine in Germany.
 Initially, propylhexedrine products were available over-the-counter.
 However, this changed in the 1970s and propylhexedrine is now regulated as a prescription product in Germany.

 United Kingdom

 Propylhexedrine was formerly a Class C substance in the United Kingdom, but was deregulated in 1995.
 Propylhexedrine was used recreationally during a brief period in the 1970s after increased government regulation on earlier decongestants.

 United States

 On the 4th of April 1988, propylhexedrine was designated a controlled substance (Schedule V) in the United States.
 This was done to satisfy U.S. compliance with an international treaty.
 However, in 1991, this action was reversed and propylhexedrine was removed from control under the Controlled Substances Act.
 This was based on the opinion of the Drug Enforcement Administration that propylhexedrine did not warrant control.
 The substance has remained unregulated under the Controlled Substances Act in the United States ever since.
 Furthermore, pursuant to DEA regulations, certain Benzedrex inhalers are specifically exempt from the Controlled Substances Act.
 Propylhexedrine remains regulated under the laws of several U.S. states.
 These states include the states of Alaska, Arizona, Florida, Georgia, Idaho, Kansas, and Rhode Island.